PopescuAdrianIulian/Ticketing-app-microservice/README.md

 - Java 17+
 - Maven

 ### Setup
 1. Clone the repository
 2. Navigate to the project root
 3. Run the infrastructure services:

-bash
-   cd inventoryservice
-   docker-compose up -d

-### Setup
-1. Clone the repository
-2. Navigate to the project root
-3. Run the infrastructure services:
    ```bash
    cd inventoryservice